Notes and Sources: The San Francisco Oil Spill of 1971

 Double boom: Jim Brewer, “Residents Struggle to Save Lagoon,” SF Chronicle, January 26, 1971, p.2

 Standard withdrew support; Brubaker explanation; Armstrong statement to reporters: Brewer, “Residents Struggle…,” SF Chronicle 1/26/71, ibid.
+Article described Brubaker as a Standard Oil clean-up official.

 Young people lifted boom into place: Brewer, “Residents struggle…” SF Chronicle 1/26/71, ibid; and Nat Geo, June 1971, p.
 875